You are now in the main content area

 Glyn Narca (2020)

-Glyn Narca is a Masters of Arts in Public Policy Candidate at Ryerson University.
+Glyn Narca is a Masters of Arts in Public Policy Candidate at [TMU].
 She graduated from the University of Toronto with an Honours Bachelor of Arts degree in History and Equity Studies.
 During her undergraduate career, Glyn worked with the Filipino Students’ Association of Toronto (FSAT) in organizing the mentorship program for young Filipino students.
 She also worked as a Youth Settlement Work providing social services to newcomer youth in Toronto, which she continued on after graduation.
 Her interest lies in not only advocating for, but also working with, the Filipino community in Canada in addressing the unique challenges experienced by the community through public policy.
 Upon receiving her degree, she intends to help develop alternative policies that will be beneficial to newcomer youth in Canada.

 Maria Rodriguez image